Storm Darragh: Netherlands

 The Royal Netherlands Meteorological Institute (KNMI) issued a code yellow warning for 6 December covering all of the Netherlands save Limburg, North Brabant and Zeeland provinces.
 Over 100 flights at Schiphol Airport were cancelled on 6 December due to the storm.
 Ferry services from Terschelling to Ameland and Harlingen were cancelled and many train services were disrupted by fallen trees.
-Multiple ships got into trouble in the North Sea on 6 December, namely the cargo vessel 'Valday' which was drifting rudderlessly and had to be towed to Rotterdam after several attempts: one of which left a crew member injured.
+Several ships got into trouble in the North Sea on 6 December.
+The cargo vessel 'Valday', which was drifting rudderlessly, had to be towed to Rotterdam after several attempts, one of which left a crew member injured.

 United Kingdom

 On 6 December the Met Office issued a rare red weather warning for wind covering the Welsh coast from Anglesey to the Severn Estuary and the Somerset and north Devon coasts valid from 3 a.m. to 11 a.m. on 7 December.
 Further wind warnings included an amber warning covering Northern Ireland, Great Britain's west coast south of Galloway and much of South West England and a yellow warning covering the rest of the UK except for the Scottish Highlands.
 Further weather warnings included an amber rain warning covering South East Wales, a yellow rain warning covering Northern Ireland, Southern Scotland and the rest of Wales, and a yellow snow warning for Central Scotland.
 In response to the red weather warning, roughly 3 million people in the affected areas of Wales and South West England were sent emergency alerts on their mobile phones in the largest use of the warning system since its official launch in early 2023.

 Two possible tornadoes were reported in Kidsgrove and Wakefield.
 The Kidsgrove tornado also affected Talke at around 5 p.m. on 5 December and uprooted 150 trees in Clough Hall Park, took roof tiles off homes and took down fences.
 The next day, a suspected tornado struck Outwood, Wakefield, and damaged roofs and cars, shattered a greenhouse and smashed windows.

 Travel disruption included flights being cancelled and delayed at multiple airports, including Belfast, Bristol, Cardiff, Heathrow and Manchester.
-Multiple of the country's most vital road crossings: the Prince of Wales Bridge, Queen Elizabeth II Bridge and Severn Bridge were closed.
+The Second Severn Crossing, Dartford Crossing and Severn Bridge were all closed.
 Numerous sporting events scheduled for 7 December were cancelled or postponed due to the storm: all domestic football and rugby matches in Wales, including the Championship game between Cardiff City and Watford; the Premier League Merseyside derby; and horse races in Aintree and Chepstow.
 Countless Christmas events across the UK were cancelled and all of The Royal Parks were closed.